6d61726b760a/zoom-etiquette/README.md

 - in the main zoom window, click on the gear icon below the profile icon in the top right corner
 - on the right, select the "Audio" tab

 Test your audio devices (both speaker and microphone) using the settings provided.
-You'll want to make sure you can hear clearly, and that your voice is clear when you speak.
-If you are using a laptop, and are alone, a headset will almost always provide better quality than your laptops built in devices.
+You'll want to make sure you can hear clearly, and that your voice is clear when you speak (use the "test mic" to test recording and playback).
+If you are using a laptop alone in a quiet room, the laptops internal devices (mic/speaker) _might_ be ok.
+A headset will almost always provide better quality than your laptops internal devices.

-Most computers today should be capable of supressing background noise with no real performance penalty, so enable that if you need to (Note that if you are in a quiet room with the door closed, you probably wont need this).
+Most computers today should be capable of supressing background noise with no real performance penalty, so enable that if you need to (or leave it enabled if is already enabled).

 Adjust other settings as desired.
 Here are some suggestions: